We pride ourselves on a high level of allergy awareness and have several processes and procedures in place to manage allergies and anaphylaxis.

 We have steps in place to ensure your child’s dietary needs are looked after, from recording dietary information, explaining how their food is prepared and checking your child receives the specific meal prepared for them to encouraging them to tell us if they have any problems at any time during meals.

-As an additional measure, children with food related anaphylaxis wear an identifying red wristband at all times during their stay.
+As an additional measure, children with a food related allergy or anaphylaxis wear an identifying red wristband at all times during their stay.
 Contact the Centre to find out more.

 We have a variety of lactose-free milks available, including soy.
 If your child has a preference, contact the Centre and our catering staff will endeavour to accommodate.